X

 Operator

 Thank you so much.
-Ladies and gentlemen, due to the interest of the time, that was the last question for today, I would like to hand the conference over to the management for the closing comments.
-Thank you.
-And over to you, sir.
+Ladies and gentlemen, due to the interest of the time, that was the last question for today.
+I would to hand the conference over to the management for the closing comments.
+Thank you, and over to you, sir.

 Tarun Dua